Q: Is your pet at risk for any of the following:

 Answer?
 All of the above (and they ALL can be tough to spot!)

 Is your dog very tired?
 Is your cat eating less than usual?
-These seemingly minor changes may mean your pet has a flea allergy, an internal parasite infection, or a tick-related disease.
+These seemingly minor changes may mean your pet has a flea allergy or commonly known as Flea and Ticks, a internal parasite infection, or a tick-related disease.